danprince/melange/README.md

   - [ ] Parse time errors inside templates
   - [ ] Runtime errors inside templates
 - [ ] Tests
-  - Ignored pages aren't copied/built
+  - [ ] Ignored pages aren't copied/built
-  - Site is rendered from leaf to root
+  - [ ] Site is rendered from leaf to root
-  - Frontmatter is parsed
+  - [ ] Frontmatter is parsed
-  - Test that page with no elements is has no script tags
+  - [ ] Test that page with no elements is has no script tags
-  - Test that page with static elements has no script tags
+  - [ ] Test that page with static elements has no script tags

+## Go vs Node (Bun/Deno)
++ Faster
++ Static binary
++ Built in templates
++ Native esbuild
++ Simpler compilations (than TS)
+- Small markdown ecosystem
+- No MDX option
+- Relies on node for execution
+- Few/plugins for native esbuild

 ## Known
 - [ ] Make jsxImportSource work (might be blocked by https://github.com/evanw/esbuild/pull/2349)